jdtoscano94/Learning-Scientific_Machine_Learning_Residual_Based_Attention_PINNs_DeepONets/README.md

 # Learning-PINNs-in-Pytorch

-Hi, I’m Juan Diego Toscano!
+Hi, I’m Juan Diego Toscano.
+Thanks for stopping by.
-I am from Ecuador, and I will be starting my Engineering, Ph.D. - Fluids and Thermal Sciences program at Brown University next fall.
-I’m interested in Scientific Machine Learning, so I’m currently studyin PINNs and DeepOnets.

-This reposository is mainly to get involved in the huge world of physics informed machine learning.
-It is an step-by-step guide that covers the base knowledge to run a PINN in Pytorch.
-From approximating functions to solving PDEs.
+This repository will help you get involved in the huge world of physics-informed machine learning.
+In particular, it is a step-by-step guide that covers the base knowledge to run a PINN in Pytorch (from approximating functions to solving PDEs).

-I will keep uploading new examples in the future.
+Right now, I am a bit busy.
+However, I will upload some youtube videos and more complicated examples in the future.

 If you have any questions or if I can help you in some way, please feel free to reach me at: juan_toscano@brown.edu.